AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 15 Explanation:

 The correct answer is (C).
-The equal protection clause of the Fourteenth Amendment says that all people must be treated equally by the federal and state governments.
-The free exercise clause (A) is the free exercise of religion, not the right to marry.
-The Equal Rights Amendment (D) was never ratified and involved sexual equality, not equality between people who identify as LGBTQ.
+The Equal Protection Clause of the Fourteenth Amendment says that all people must be treated equally by the federal and state governments.
+The Free Exercise Clause (A) is the free exercise of religion, not the right to marry.
+The Equal Rights Amendment (D) was never ratified and involved sexual equality, not equality for people who identify as LGBTQ.
 The Ninth Amendment (B) is plausible, but the Supreme Court did not rule on that basis.

 Question 16